This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 The Architecture Review Board is a cross-organizational body that:

 The review board should be representative of all key stakeholders involved with the architecture.
-Typically they will comprise of a group of executives responsible for the review and maintenance of the overall architecture.
+Typically they are composed of a group of executives responsible for the review and maintenance of the overall architecture.

 Automation scripts and basic automated use cases: